komsit37/sublime-q/README.md

 </ul>

-Requires custom numpy 1.8 build for each platform/architecture.
-Support can be easily extended by adding proper numpy build to lib/[os]_[architecture]
 ###Supported
 * osx_x64

 ###Not supported
+Support can be easily extended by adding proper numpy 1.8 build with python 3.3 to lib/[os]_[architecture].
+Please send PR if you can build any of these
 * osx_x32
 * windows_x64
 * windows_x32